2010, Queens, New York

 My gaze ran over the new postings.
 ‘Aliens kidnapped my cat,’ ‘My son’s farts smell weird,’ ‘Lost ring’… I kept skimming through the page.
 A new email notification popped up on my screen.

-I was wasting time on an obvious scam, that’s what.
+I was wasting time on an obvious scam.
 I braced my head against my left fist but did not put down the phone.
 How did Katherine say it?
 Maybe everything will work out.
 Like hell it would.
 “I’m Lucas.
 I can see aether and can hit a thrown quarter while shooting from my hip.
 Oh, and I’ve got a family member who will literally die from cancer if I don’t earn at least a hundred grand in the next two weeks.”

 A flash of lightning blinded me for a split second.
 The laptop and the lights blacked out.
 I stared at the dark screen.
 What the hell?
 Thunder roared, and lightning split the sky.
 In a flash, I glimpsed a person’s frame standing at the other end of the room.